angr/fidget/README.md

 But still.
 They grow larger and larger.
 One night you awaken in a cold sweat to the sound of a segfault.
 Looking around wildly you see that your stack has overflown.
 What should have been a simple O(n log n) recursive algorithm has gained such a huge constant factor through expanded stacks that it cannot handle an average data set.
+You are forever ruined.